GovindBhala/DS5500-Movie-Recommendation-System/README.md

 # Methodological Appendix

 ## Evaluation Metrics
 - For all metrics, calculated on a random subset of users and average value taken across users.
-For personalization, take average across K sets (folds) of randm users because comparing userse to each other
+For personalization, take average across K sets (folds) of random users because comparing users to each other
 - Make sure to set the seed such that different models are evaluated on the same random subset
 - Results from all models are recorded in 'evaluations' folder as text files